zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Vivian: I can’t afford to believe that.
 I have a fa mily history of cancer.
 My father was diagnosed when he was 56 years old.
 It’s true h e’s been in remission and hasn’t had a relapse yet, but you never know with c ancer.

 Guy: That’s right, you never know.
-You could live t o the age of 90.
+You could live to the age of 90.

 Vivian: You can fool yourself as much as you like, but I have to face facts – especially as sick as I am.